Renew federation certificates for Microsoft 365 and Azure Active Directory

 Default configuration of AD FS for token signing certificates

 The token signing and token decrypting certificates are usually self-signed certificates, and are good for one year.
 By default, AD FS includes an auto-renewal process called AutoCertificateRollover.
-If you are using AD FS 2.0 or later, Office 365 and Azure AD automatically update your certificate before it expires.
+If you are using AD FS 2.0 or later, Microsoft 365 and Azure AD automatically update your certificate before it expires.

 If you received an email or a portal notification asking you to renew your certificate for Office, see Managing changes to token signing certificates to check if you need to take any action.
 Microsoft is aware of a possible issue that can lead to notifications for certificate renewal being sent, even when no action is required.